5 negotiation tactics to move the prospects to repeated customers in the sales funnel

-In a negotiation table, there could oceans separating the prospect saying ‘yes, and closing the particular deal.
-This means that you should consider deal closures as the most important metric rather than reaching simple agreement.
+In a negotiation table, there could be oceans separating the prospect saying ‘yes, and closing the particular deal.
+This means that you should consider deal closures as the most important metric rather than reaching a simple agreement.

 Yes, I know, easier said than done, right?

-Having a steady grip on negotiation tactics opens-up a better way of managing customer interactions.
+Having a steady grip on negotiation tactics opens up a better way of managing customer interactions.
 You need to have in-depth customer information to handle things around these circumstances.

 Kapture CRM enables businesses to collect relevant information and streamline processes to drive successful negotiations.